-Close leads into customers with CRM, Email, and Workflows.
+Close leads into customers with CRM, Email, and Workflow.

-Delight customers into promoters through surveys, smart contents, and social monitoring.
+Delight customers into promoters through surveys, smart content, and social monitoring.

 That’s it… A.C.C.D (I know it’s not very attractive, but it’s effective.)

-If you’re converting KPIs contain these factors, you will definitely be a smart marketer.
-One common mistake every marketer commit is always focusing on customers rather than on users.
-Never to forget point is a user has endless possibilities to become a customer.
+If you’re converting KPIs containing these factors, you will definitely be a smart marketer.
+One common mistake every marketer commits is always focusing on customers rather than on users.
+Never forget the point is a user has endless possibilities to become a customer.
 So, plan your approach towards a user also.